Enhancing cardiology at King’s

 Help cardiology at King’s continue to thrive by donating or fundraising for the service – get involved here!

-Above right image: Dr Mehdi Eskandari and Dr Omar Aldalati, two of the research fellows whose brilliant work is supported by donations
+Above image: Dr Mehdi Eskandari and Dr Omar Aldalati, two of the research fellows whose brilliant work is supported by donations